-‘Hard to Breathe’: Spacey Accuser Says Facing Him is Brutal
+‘Hard to Breathe’: Spacey Accuser Says Facing Him Is Brutal

 Spacey has denied all allegations of wrongdoing and seemingly dodged all legal repercussions in the United States (he faces a criminal case in the U.K.) for his actions—until Rapp’s trial.
 Spacey’s lawyers told jurors last week that the alleged party never even happened, and that Rapp made up the story because he was jealous of Spacey’s success.

-But Rapp—who currently stars in Star Trek: Discovery—stood by his story on Tuesday and stressed that during the encounter, he believed Spacey’s conduct was sextual in nature.

-“I was thinking that he was trying to get with me sexually,” Rapp said.
+As Keller continued, Rapp looked frazzled as the lawyer probed why his recollections of his night out with Spacey vastly differed from those of his friend and fellow actor John Barrowman.

-On Friday, Rapp said Spacey had invited him to a party in his Upper East Side apartment as he and his friend, John Barrowman, hung out with the then-26-year-old Spacey after one of his plays.
+On Friday, Rapp said Spacey had invited him to a party in his Upper East Side apartment while he and his friend, Barrowman, were hanging out with the then-26-year-old Spacey after one of his plays.
 At the party, Rapp claimed that he was watching TV in another room when he suddenly saw a drunk Spacey “standing in the doorway,” his “eyes glassy and unfocused.”

 The actor said that Spacey lifted him up “like a groom carrying a bride over the threshold” before climbing on top of him and pressing his penis on the teenager’s hip.